Equinox (1993 video game): Reception

-General

-Equinox garnered critical acclaim upon release, Nintendo Game Zones Andy Butcher calling it one of the best arcade adventure games on the SNES and GameFans Brody claiming it was the all-time greatest Sony video game so far.
+Equinox garnered critical acclaim upon release.
+GamePro gave four perfect 5/5 scores for graphics, sound, control and fun factor, describing it as the combination of the best tropes of several genres into one original game.
 VideoGames magazine awarded Equinox the Best Strategy Game of 1994, and nominated it Best Cartridge Music and Best Gameplay.
-GamePro gave four perfect 5/5 scores for graphics, sound, control and fun factor, describing it as the combination of the best tropes of several genres into one original game.
-The vast majority of reviews from other publications, including UK's official Nintendo magazine Nintendo Magazine System, marked the game within a range from the 80s to the low 90s.
 Equinox was nominated Best Adventure/RPG Video Game by Electronic Games and awarded Best Ad of 1994 by Electronic Gaming Monthly.
 In 1995, Total! ranked it 97th on its list of the "Top 100 SNES Games".